SabanaMS/aws2/README.md

  - Working with docker containers
  - Container Communication
  - Deploying Multi-Container Application using Docker Compose
+ - Creating the Kubernetes yaml config files
+ - Creation of a new EKS cluster in AWS
+ - Deploy the application in EKS

 #### To use this as a boilerplate for your new project, you can follow these steps